 Strumming On The Beat

 Be sure to keep your arm moving even on the beats where you're not hitting the strings.
-This will help you keep everything consistent.
-In music, the quiet moments between the notes are just as important!
+It helps keep everything consistent.
+In music, the quiet moments between the notes are as important as the loud ones!